-oner's inquest you gave one time for the arrival of Mary Phagan at your office, at the trial you gave another time?
+Question 8-Is it true that at the Coroner's inquest you gave one time for the arrival of Mary Phagan at your office and at the trial you gave another time?
 If true, how do you explain this conflicting testimony?

-Answer-This is not true At the coroner's inquest I said: "She got there-of course, it is pretty hard to give the exact time-but I venture to say it as near as possible, between 12:10 and 12:15."
-At the trial I said: "Miss Hattie Hall finished the work and started to leave when the 12 o'clock whistle blew, she left the office and returned, it looked to me, almost immediately, calling into my office that she had forgotten something, and then she left for good.
-To the best of my knowledge, it must have been from 10 to 15 minutes after Miss (Hattie) Hall left my office, when this little girl, whom I afterwards found to be Mary.
-Phagan, entered my office and asked for her pay envelope."

-Let me call attention, at this point, to the fact that if I had been guilty, nothing on earth would have induced me to have revealed the fact that I had seen and talked with Mary Phagan in my office a few seconds before the prosecution claims I killed her.
-Would the man who killed Mary Phagan have freely and voluntarily stated that he saw her and talked with her just a few moments before she was supposed to have her at all?
-Would not every instinct of self-preservation have caused him to conceal the fact that he had seen her, especially when no one had seen him talking with her, and it could not be proved that he had seen her, especially when no one had seen him talking with her, and it could not be proved that I had seen and talked with Mary Phagan?
-And if I did not hesitate to declare that I had seen and talked with Mary Phagan?
-I stated simply the truth, and the whole truth.
+Answer-This is not true.
+At the Coroner's inquest I said: "She got there, of course; it is pretty hard to give the exact time, but I venture to say it was as near as possible, between 12:10 and 12.15."
+At the trial I said: "Miss Hattie Hall finished the work and started to leave when the 12 o'clock whistle blew.
+She left the office and returned, it looked to me, almost immediately, calling into my office that she had forgotten something, and then she left for good.
+To the best of my knowledge it must have been from 10 to 15 minutes after Miss Hattie Hall left my office when this little girl, whom I afterward found to be Mary Phagan, entered my office and asked for her pay envelope."
+Let me call attention at this point to the fact that if I had been guilty, nothing on earth would have induced me to have revealed the fact that I had seen and talked with Mary Phagan in my of-fice a few seconds before the prosecution claims I killed her.
+Would the man who killed Mary Phagan have freely and voluntarily stated that he saw her and talked with her just a few moments before she was supposed to have been killed?
+Would not every instinct of self-preservation have caused him to conceal the fact that he had seen her at all?
+Why, if he were guilty, should he disclose the fact that he had seen her, especially when no one had seen him talking with her, and it could not be proved that he had seen her?
+If I had a guilty conscience would I have freely and voluntarily stated, as I did. that I had seen and talked with Mary Phagan?
+And if I did not hesitate to declare that I had seen and talked with Mary Phagan, (which was the big. important fact,) what object could I have had in misstating the time that I saw her?
+I stated simply the truth. and the whole truth.
 I gave the time to the best of my recollection.